Innocent-ICS/asr-afrispeech/Evaluation_Results.md

 ### For Production Use

-Given the low accuracy, these models are **not suitable for production** without significant improvements.
-Consider:
+Given the low accuracy, these models are **not yet suitable for production** without significant improvements.
+For future implementations the following approaches may be considered.

 1. Pre-trained models (Wav2Vec 2.0, Whisper)
 2. Transfer learning from high-resource languages